 To help you decide, you may want to consider what you need, what you don’t need, how it looks… and of course, your budget!

 It's also important to think about where it would be mounted and what the distance from the consumer unit and your router would be.

-Remember, from this year, all new charge points need to be connected to the internet, so if your car is parked out of WiFi range, you may need to get ethernet cables routed to it which could increase installation costs.
+Remember, all new charge points need to be connected to the internet, so if your car's parked out of Wi-Fi range, you may need to get ethernet cables routed to it which could increase installation costs.

 What is the OZEV grant?

-The OLEV grant is a government-funded scheme that provides up to £350 towards the cost of buying and installing an EV charging point at home.
+The government's OZEV plug-in grant is a government-funded scheme that provides help towards the cost of buying and installing an EV charging point at home.
 Electric vehicle owners are eligible for one OZEV-approved charging point per vehicle for a maximum of two electric vehicles per household.
 This is available for most electric and hybrid vehicles.
 You must also have off-street parking to be eligible.

 There are lots of things to consider when deciding whether to buy an electric car.
 If you’re ready to make the next step, take a look at our electric car insurance.
 This has all the cover you’ll need for the exciting road ahead.

 Sit back, relax and start your car insurance quote